-We recently completed two house sits in Burlington Ontario, back-to-back.
-Our second house sitting opportunity was for a couple who were travelling abroad leaving their two family pets, Skye and Cane, in our care.
+Our second house sitting in Ontario was also in Burlington and was shortly after our previous one.
+This house-sitting opportunity was for a couple who were travelling abroad, leaving their two family pets, Skye and Cane, in our care.

-There are parks, trails, the Royal Botanical Gardens, Mount Nemo Conservation Area, Art Gallery of Burlington, Brant Street Pier (S-shaped that extends 137 metres over Lake Ontario and has great views of the lake and Burlington’s shoreline), rock climbing and hiking, Canada’s largest Ribfest, over 200 restaurants and golfing – lots to do!
+There are parks, trails, the Royal Botanical Gardens, Mount Nemo Conservation Area, the Art Gallery of Burlington, Brant Street Pier (S-shaped that extends 137 metres over Lake Ontario and has great views of the lake and Burlington’s shoreline), rock climbing and hiking, Canada’s Largest Ribfest, over 200 restaurants, and golfing—lots to do!
 For getting around the city, there is Go Transit.

 MEET THE FAMILY

 Sarah and Dave are a wonderful couple who were heading abroad for a short vacation.

 Their comfortable home is large and spacious, with an outdoor covered pavilion, heated by a gas fireplace and heater, where you can enjoy sitting regardless of the weather, and a beautiful saltwater pool with little to no maintenance.
 For the exerciser, there is an indoor gym.

 The neighbourhood is great for walking and boasts many running and biking trails.